- Alumni & Donors

 The Master in International Economic Policy gives students an extremely solid foundation in international economics through a well-balanced curriculum.
 For students with a prior specialised course of study in economics, the IEP curriculum will give them a policy-oriented perspective and flesh out the global economic context.

 Please note that although there is no mathematics admissions prerequisite, candidates for the IEP Master are expected to have completed successfully at least introductory courses in microeconomics and macroeconomics at the undergraduate level.
-Admitted candidates are responsible for refreshing their knowledge of economic reasoning by enrolling in an introductory module before the first semester as an e-course through the PSIA website.
-This introductory module will constitute the baseline for the programme's core curriculum and will be available to all program faculty.
+Admitted candidates are responsible for refreshing their knowledge of economic reasoning; and can for example enrol in an introductory module before the first semester as an e-course through Sciences Po.
+This course cannot however fulfill the pre-requisites for eligibility in terms of previous courses taken. .

 The core curriculum is as focused on economic aspects (economic integration, international trade), finance (international finance, European monetary policy, firms in a global economy) as on policy (economics and competition policy, trade policies, intellectual property rights, labour standards,…) in the field of international trade and investment.

-The economic dimension is underscored by the offering of two praxis oriented courses that help differentiate the economist from other social science specialists – Game theory in the International Arena and Econometrics for Decision Makers.
-These courses, along with courses on international trade and international finance - all mandatory - constitute the backbone of the programme.
+The economic dimension is underscored by the offering of praxis oriented courses that help differentiate the economist from other social science specialists.
+These courses, along with courses on international trade and international finance constitute the backbone of the programme.

-Graduates of the programme may envisage careers in both the private sector (consulting firms, think tanks, banks, firms) and the public sector (international organisations, national public administrations, development agencies).
+Graduates of the programme may envisage careers in both the private sector (consulting firms, think tanks, banks, corporate sector) and the public sector (international organisations, national public administrations, development agencies).

 Secretariat open Monday/Tuesday/Thursday 9h30-12h45 14h15-16h45.
 Wednesday/Friday 9h30-12h45